-Section 3.07 Offensive Conduct that does not Violate this Policy
+Section 3.07 Offensive Conduct That Does Not Violate this Policy

-The College reserves the right to address offensive conduct and/or harassment that (1) does not rise to the level of creating a hostile environment, or (2) that is of a generic nature and not based on a protected status.
-Addressing such conduct will not result in the imposition of discipline under this Policy, but may be addressed through respectful conversation, remedial actions, education, mediated resolution, and/or informal resolution mechanisms.
+The College reserves the right to address offensive conduct that would not rise to the level of a violation of this Policy.
+Addressing such conduct will not result in the imposition of discipline under this Policy, but may be addressed through other applicable College policies and/or through respectful conversation, remedial actions, education, mediated resolution, and/or informal resolution mechanisms.